Cd-corgi/OtterBot-project/README.md

 * *bad done*  Error, check the project and reload ❌

 **Wanna more help?**
-contact me as Coiny on Discord in [Break Space 2](https://discord.gg/JWajjNqVzz) 🧡
+contact me as Coiny on Discord in [Otter Hangout](https://discord.gg/8mUEK38NMJ) 🧡

 A cup of coffe make me more active and more happy!
 [Buy me a Coffee ☕](https://www.buymeacoffee.com/CorgiOtterBot)